 Pay for navy sailors varies depending on specialist trade, experience and rank.

-- Navy sailor recruits in training can expect to earn $35,0000 a year.
+- Navy sailor recruits in training usually earn $46,000 a year.

 Navy sailors may also get food and accommodation allowances and free medical and dental care.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Navy sailors may do some or all of the following:

 - operate and maintain military equipment, including weapons, radios, sonar and small boats

 - clean, paint and repair ships and vehicles